The Trade Desk

 Data Marketplace

-Integrated marketplace for third-party audience data segments from leading data providers, enabling precise audience targeting
+An integrated marketplace offering access to thousands of third-party audience data segments from leading data providers for enhanced targeting precision.

-Attribution and measurement tools that provide advertisers with unified reporting across all channels including CTV, digital, and audio
+Unified reporting dashboards and attribution tools that provide advertisers with transparent, granular performance insights across all channels and devices.